Fast Variational Inference for Bayesian Factor Analysis in Single and Multi-Study Settings: Simulation Study

-Table \ref{table-single-study-sims} reports, for each simulation scenario, the averages and standard deviations for the computation time, memory usage, and estimation accuracy.
-Comprehensive results are provided in Figures S1-S4 (Supplementary \S C).
-Given the computational resources available, we found performing GS infeasible for the scenarios with $P=5,000$ and therefore, results are not reported (see caption of \tablename~\ref{table-single-study-sims} for details).
+\tablename~\ref{table-single-study-sims} reports, for each simulation scenario, the averages and standard deviations for the computation time, memory usage, and estimation accuracy.
+Comprehensive results are provided in \figurename s~S1-S4 (Supplementary \S C).
+Given the computational resources available, we found performing GS, ECM, and ADVI infeasible for some scenarios and therefore, results are not reported (see caption of \tablename~\ref{table-single-study-sims} for details).

 As expected, CAVI required much less computational time than GS for every scenario.
-For example, in the scenario with $P=500$ and $N=1,000$, CAVI required, on average, $83$ seconds compared to $838$ for the GS.
+For example, in the scenario with $P=500$ and $N=1,000$, CAVI required, on average, $68$ seconds compared to $873$ for the GS.
 The average computation time of SVI was lower than CAVI in every simulation scenario with $N>100$, while in scenarios with $N=100$ and $P= 100, 500,$ SVI-005 required, on average, more computational time than CAVI.
 Note that in these scenarios, SVI-005 only uses $5$ observations to approximate the gradient in~\eqref{noisy-grad}, requiring many iterations to converge.
 When the sample size increases, SVI is faster than CAVI.
 This is particularly evident for scenarios with larger $P$.
-For example, when $P=5,000$ and $N=1,000$ CAVI required on average approximately $32$ minutes compared to $12$, $6$ and $2$ minutes for SVI-05, SVI-02, and SVI-005 respectively.
+For example, when $P=5,000$ and $N=1,000$ CAVI required on average approximately $25$ minutes compared to $12$, $5$ and $2$ minutes for SVI-05, SVI-02, and SVI-005 respectively.
 Additionally, SVI with small batch sizes scales better with increasing $N$.
-In the scenario with $P=5,000$, $N=100$, SVI-005, required an average of $20.7$ seconds.
-The computational time increases six times when $N=1,000$, while the computational time for SVI-02 and SVI-05 increases by 9 and 10 times, respectively.
+In the scenario with $P=5,000$, $N=100$, SVI-005, required an average of $23.65$ seconds.
+The computational time increases six times when $N=1,000$, while the computational time for SVI-02 and SVI-05 increases by 7 and 8 times, respectively.
+We note that the frequentist algorithms ECM and POET require very little computational time in simulation scenarios with $P=100$, requiring approximately $3$ seconds of runtime with $N=1000$, while CAVI required $13$ seconds in the same scenario.
+However, ECM cannot be performed in scenarios with $P\geq N$, and POET does not scale with increasing $P$, requiring approximately $1017$ seconds on average when $P=5000$ and $N=100$, which is approximately 6 times longer than CAVI, which required only $164$ seconds on average.
+ADVI consistently required the most computational time out of any of the algorithms considered, taking approximately $150$ times longer than CAVI even in the smallest simulation scenario considered (202 seconds vs 1.37 seconds).